-• ALWAYS check with the signalman or flag man that there is no person standing within the operating radius of the excavator.
+ALWAYS check with the signalman or flagman that no person is standing within the operating radius of the excavator.

-ALWAYS conform that there is no obstruction before the dozer that may topple the excavator while traveling.
-Raise the dozer as shown above the ground 16 in.
+• ALWAYS confirm that there is no obstruction before the blade that may topple the excavator while traveling.
+Raise the bucket as shown above the ground 16 in.
 (40 cm) depending on the specific terrain.

-• AVOID traveling as shown below.
-If you must, lower the dozer close to the ground and travel slowly.
+AVOID traveling as shown below.

+If you must, lower the blade close to the ground and travel slowly.
 DO NOT get onto obstacles that will tilt the excavator to an angle of 10° or higher.

 - Maintain a low speed while traversing rough terrain; AVOID abrupt starts, stops, or sudden changes in direction.
-Such actions could lead the working device to come into contact with the ground, jeopardizing the excavator's balance and potentially causing harm to nearby structures. - Exercise caution when navigating slopes: When moving on slopes or inclines, ensure the excavator's stability is upheld.
-Refrain from operating on excessively steep slopes where the excavator's stability is compromised (maximum angle: 30°, lateral tilt: 10°).
-Be aware that the excavator's stability can vary depending on the specific work conditions, potentially falling below the mentioned values. - Before traveling downhill, swing the cab 180° so that the dozer is at your back to keep balance.
+Such actions could lead the working device to come into contact with the ground, jeopardizing the excavator's balance and potentially causing harm to nearby structures. - Exercise caution and ensure the excavator's stability is upheld if you must travel on slopes or inclines.

+DO NOT travel on excessively steep slopes where the excavator's stability is compromised (maximum angle: 30°, lateral tilt: 10°).
+Be aware that the excavator's stability can vary depending on the specific work conditions, potentially falling below the mentioned values.

+• Before traveling downhill, swing the cab 180° so that the blade is at your back to keep balance.
 Adjust the arm and boom in the position as shown and pay close attention to the slope ahead.
-The excavator is equipped with counterweight at the rear to maintain balance more effectively

-- Before traveling uphill, lower the bucket to 20-30 cm above the ground and ensure the dozer is ahead.
-Lower the dozer into the ground and shut down the excavator in case of emergency. - NEVER go backwards on slopes.
-Equipped with crashing hammer, crusher or a long bucket rod, the arm and boom are heavier than the cab.
-DO NOT dig or operate laterally with rod (boom) toward the downhill direction. - AVOID altering your direction while on a slope or a cross slope.
+• Before traveling uphill, lower the bucket to 20-30 cm above the ground and ensure the blade is ahead.
+Lower the bucket onto the ground and shut down the excavator in case of emergency.

+• NEVER go backward on slopes.
+Equipped with a crashing hammer, crusher, or a long bucket rod, the arm and boom are heavier than the cab.
+DO NOT dig or operate laterally with the boom toward the downhill direction.

+AVOID altering your direction while on a slope or a cross slope.
 Instead, navigate back to level ground before selecting a new path.
 This approach helps maintain stability and safety during directional changes.

-NEVER swing the cab on slopes.
+• NEVER swing the cab on slopes.
 The excavator is more susceptible to rolling in the lateral direction compared to the longitudinal direction.

 When the bucket is bearing a heavy load, exercise caution when executing lateral turns (swings).
 NEVER swing the cab abruptly when the bucket is carrying a heavy load even on level ground.

 - While moving across gentle slopes covered with grass, leaves, or on wet metal plates or frozen ground, be cautious of potential slipping hazards.
-Ensure that the excavator is not positioned sideways on the slope to prevent any unintended slipping incidents. - EXERCISE EXTREME caution when operating the excavators on snow or ice.
-Objects situated on the road shoulder or roadside may be concealed beneath the snow, rendering them invisible.
-This poses a risk of the excavator overturning or colliding with these snow-covered objects.
-Therefore, exercise caution while operating the excavator in such conditions.
+Ensure that the excavator is not positioned sideways on the slope to prevent any unintended slipping incidents. - EXERCISE EXTREME caution when operating the excavator on snow or ice.
+Objects situated on the road shoulder or roadside may be concealed beneath the snow, which poses a risk of the excavator overturning or colliding with these snow-covered objects.
 Consult professional advice on operating an excavator under extreme weather conditions. - Steer clear of entering areas with soft ground, as the excavator's weight may induce tilting, leading to the risk of collapse or sinking.
-If you find it necessary to operate in such conditions, it's advisable to seek professional guidance or assistance beforehand.
+If must, it's recommended to seek professional guidance or assistance beforehand.

-ALWAYS AVOID walking and turning on gravel, highly uneven hard rock, steel beams, scrap iron, or near the edge of a plate can result in damage to the rubber track.
+• ALWAYS AVOID walking and turning on gravel, highly uneven hard rock, steel beams, scrap iron, or near the edge of a plate can result in damage to the rubber track.

 Navigating across riverbeds or ground with numerous gravels could lead to gravel becoming lodged in the track, potentially causing track damage or derailment.
 Refrain from utilizing this excavator in marine environments.
-The salt content may corrode the steel track core.
+The salt content may corrode the steel parts of the excavator.